 Help ARC Keep Growing

-The Agricultural Relations Council has 161 members entering 2018 and has grown each year since the association re-organized back in 2010.
+The Agricultural Relations Council has more than 160 members and has grown each year since the association re-organized back in 2010.
 Our membership includes all those who work in some form of agricultural public relations – from marketing agencies (big and small), agribusiness, state and national commodity associations (crop and livestock), national farm organizations, state/federal government ag agencies, and more.

-Also included in our membership are the national officers and state chapter presidents of the Ag Communicators of Tomorrow, through a grant program funded through contributions from Gardner & Gardner Communications.
+Also included in our membership are the national officers and state chapter presidents of the Ag Communicators of Tomorrow, through a grant program funded through contributions from Warren Clark and CCI Marketing.
 The more diverse our membership is, the stronger the value of that membership.
 ARC is a wonderful melting pot of a variety of people and skills in everything from large corporations to sole proprietorships.
 What our members have in common is a zeal for excellence in promoting agriculture.

 To keep growing, however, the organization needs ARC advocates who will go out, spread the word and find new members.
 Have your colleagues and contacts who are not yet ARC members visit our website and see why ARC is the only true organization for public relations professionals.